belzecue/Terrain3D_wiki/Troubleshooting.md

 ### Crashing

-#### Crash when starting Godot
+#### Godot Crashes on Load

+If this is the first startup after installing the plugin, this is normal due to a bug in the engine currently.
+Restart Godot.

-Try the demo scene first.
+If it still crashes, try the demo scene.

 If that doesn't work, most likely the library version does not match the engine version.
 If you downloaded a release binary, download the exactly matching engine version.
-If you built from source review the [instructions](Building-From-Source) to make sure your godot-cpp exactly matches the engine version you want to use.
+If you built from source review the [instructions](Building-From-Source) to make sure your `godot-cpp` directory exactly matches the engine version you want to use.

 If the demo scene does work, you have an issue in your project.
-It could be a setting or file given to Terrain3D, or it could be anywhere in your project.
+It could be a setting or file given to Terrain3D, or it could be anywhere else in your project.
+Divide and conquer.
+Copy your project and start ripping things out until you find the cause.

 ### Importing Textures